• Skip to main content

 Resilience is critical in critical times like the ones we are going through now.
 How would you define resilience?

-Melissa Marsocci: I definitely faced some really unusually hard times in my life and the thing about that is it really transformed me into who I am now and where I hope to be in the future.
+Melissa Starowitz: I definitely faced some really unusually hard times in my life and the thing about that is it really transformed me into who I am now and where I hope to be in the future.

 Life is definitely a journey.
 I always say I’m not who I was, but I’m not who I want to be.
 So I think resilience is definitely persevering through trials, but it’s also persevering in becoming a better version of yourself and just, keep putting one step in front of the other and keeping a positive attitude that things are always better ahead than what was behind